 Overloading

-Overloading threshold is the maximum interfering signal levelat which the receiver loses its ability to discriminate against interfering signals at frequencies other than that of the wanted signal.
+Overloading threshold is the minimum interfering signal levelat which the receiver loses its ability to discriminate against interfering signals at frequencies other than that of the wanted signal.
 See Annex A2.2 for the use of overloading in interference calculation and Annex A5.4. for the iRSSoverloading calculation.

 Combined interference mechanism